 Most reports will contain a mixture of the above ratings, but it is the Condition 3 Ratings that should be of greatest concern to the buyer.
 For instance, if the report recommended urgent repair or replacement of the roof covering, costs for an average size house could be in the region of £5,000 or more.
 This could have a substantial impact on the sale price, and the buyer may wish to reduce their offer accordingly.
 In this way, a Building Survey can actually save you money.

-Finally, a RICS HomeBuyer Report will also include a reinstatement valuation to confirm the total rebuilding cost of the property.
+A reinstatement valuation confirms the total rebuilding cost of the property.
 This will typically be for the benefit of obtaining adequate home insurance for the property.

 A full building survey is a high level survey.
 It is similar in content to the RICS HomeBuyer Report while providing a far more detailed analysis of the findings.
 It is highly recommended for flats or houses that require a lot of work, and particularly for larger and older properties.
 A full Building survey will not only describe visible defects but also consider potential issues caused by hidden flaws.